Saimus/guidest/database/readme.md

 You will receive a feedback in the terminal.
 Now you are connected to the postgres.
 Now we just need to create the database.
 Just run the following command:

      create database guidest;

+Now you can list all databases to check

+     \list (\l)

+And connect to the new database

+    \connect (\c) guidest

+Database default configuration is kept at config/orm.config.ts.
+We can override settings env variables (not versioned):
+    TYPEORM_HOST
+    TYPEORM_PORT
+    TYPEORM_USERNAME
+    TYPEORM_PASSWORD
+    TYPEORM_DATABASE